THOSE WHO SERVED GOD FROM HEART

 C. He was willing to do this as an act of faith and obedience.

-2. Moses: Moses the stammerer and God's side kick was considered the meekest and most humble.
+Luke 1:5: God is still ready to be closer to you as he did to Abraham. - Moses: Moses the stammerer and God's side kick was considered the meekest and most humble.
 Numbers 12: 3.
 Why was he considered humble?

 A. By faith Moses, when he was grown up, refused to be called the son of Pharaoh’s daughter, choosing rather to be mistreated with the people of God than to enjoy the fleeting pleasures of sin. he knew he was Predestined and Protected.

-B. He Choose
+B. He Choose Humility Before Honor

 Imagine the change.
 From the plush comforts of Egypt to the hot desert of Midian.
 Moses chose God over Egypt, and this is how it turned out.
 Or did it?
 God did not immediately intervene when Moses got in trouble for trying to help his fellow man.
 Did Moses think, “Is this what I get for trying to be faithful and fulfill my calling?” (compare Hebrews 11:24-25).